How to Build a Basic Sinatra App - Part 1 Basic Setup

 touch Procfile

-touch .ruby_version
+touch .ruby-version

 touch README.md